crowsonkb/style-transfer-pytorch/README.md

 - `-s` (`--end-scale`) sets the maximum image dimension (height and width) of the output.
 A large image (e.g. 2896x2172) can take around fifteen minutes to generate on an RTX 3090 and will require nearly all of its 24GB of memory.
 Since both memory usage and runtime increase linearly in the number of pixels (quadratically in the value of the `--end-scale` parameter), users with less GPU memory or who do not want to wait very long are encouraged to use smaller resolutions.
 The default is 512.

-- `--style-weights` specifies factors for the weighted average of multiple styles if there is more than one style image specified.
+- `-sw` (`--style-weights`) specifies factors for the weighted average of multiple styles if there is more than one style image specified.
 These factors are automatically normalized to sum to 1.
 If omitted, the styles will be blended equally.

 - `-cw` (`--content-weight`) sets the degree to which features from the content image are included in the output image.
 The default is 0.01.